Hung1610/hoovada/README.md

 Development instruction
 ---

-### Environments definition

-- Production: the real environment where we deploy www.hoovada.com
+- Production: the real environment where we deploy https://www.hoovada.com

-- Testing: replicate production environment as much as possible at www.test.hoovada.com
+- Staging: replicate production environment as much as possible at https://www.staging.hoovada.com

-- Development: developers' local desktop

 ### Branch